 The Greene County Probation Department is a county agency, established pursuant to Article 12 of the N.Y.S.
 Executive Law, under the supervision of the Greene County Legislature and the New York State Division of Criminal Justice Services/Office of Probation and Correctional Alternatives.

-The Greene County Probation Department has a full-time staff of fourteen, which consists of a 12 sworn staff: a Director, a Probation Supervisor, four Senior Probation Officers, and six Probation Officers; and two Probation Assistants.
-All sworn staff are New York State certified peace officers, who are required to complete a minimum of 21 hours of annual professional practice training.
+The Probation Department has a full-time staff of fourteen, which consists of a 12 sworn staff: the Probation Director, two Probation Supervisors, three Senior Probation Officers, six Probation Officers, and two Probation Assistants.
+All of the department’s sworn staff are New York State certified peace officers.